SQL CREATE TABLE Statement

 In this example:

-is an integer and is the primary key, meaning it uniquely identifies each row in the table.first_name
+idis an integer and is the primary key, meaning it uniquely identifies each row in the table.first_nameandlast_nameare variable character fields with a maximum length of 50 characters, and they cannot be null.hire_dateis a date field.

 Example 2: Creating a Table with Constraints